 Let’s not parse words when someone is calling a story or an outlet “fake news.”
 Their intent to discredit the story.
 Sometimes it’s an effort to discredit the people behind it, sometimes it’s an effort to discredit those who wrote it, but all in all it’s generally a way of deflection.
 And a lazy one at that.

 While there are reporters whose bias is so clear that their reporting is generally skewed one way or another, that’s certainly not every reporter and every outlet.
 Nor is it anyone on the Alabama Today team.
 I personally chuckle a little when someone says an editorial I wrote is “fake news.”

 Editorials are opinion pieces.
 How can you say my opinion is fake?
 You’re not discrediting me at that point, you’re showing an ignorance to the fact that news outlets provide two types of content: news and editorial.
 There is a difference between the two.
 My editorial isn’t fake news just because you don’t like it.

-Screaming “fake news” — and I’m seeing the left, and the right, do it these days — is an intellectually dishonest and lazy cop out.
+Screaming “fake news” — and I’m seeing the left, and the right, do it these days — is an intellectually dishonest and lazy cop-out.
 Rather than saying something is “fake news,” be specific about your objections and voice those in a mature way.
-That goes for any subjects of so called “fake news,” as well as readers.
+That goes for any subjects of so-called “fake news,” as well as readers.

 I found myself explaining to someone today that a media outlet’s job is to report relevant and timely facts (yes, facts, not opinion), and then allow the reader decide what to make of those facts.

 We need to do better job of this as a society.
-We need to do better as political and communications professionals and stop trying to vilify those who are putting information in the hands of readers, listeners or watchers, or whatever medium people are getting their news through, and allow them determine what they think on their own.
+We need to do better as political and communications professionals and stop trying to vilify those who are putting information in the hands of readers, listeners or watchers, or whatever medium people are getting their news through, and allow them decide what they think on their own.